amacdougall/blog-posts/pp_01_command.md

 any Javascript programmer these days, the simplicity stays even when you're storing complex objects in those closures.

-## Recording, Rewinding, and Replaying History
+## Undo, Redo, Unredo, Reunredo, and Unreunredo

-TODO: improve and condense this section
+TODO: expand upon record/rewind/replay aspect, condense two-runtime dilemma

 Javascript and Actionscript make it easy to create a command object along with all its state.
-The history of the app state -- assumign it is entirely user-driven, or that a user-driven component can easily be separated -- can be exprssed simple as a linked chain of command.
+The history of the app state -- assuming it is entirely user-driven, or that a user-driven component can easily be separated -- can be expressed simply as a linked chain of commands.
 The obvious and correct approach is to embody history as an array, which is used as a stack: push an executed command, pop a command in order to undo it.
 Push undone commands onto a redo stack; pop those commands one by one to replay history, pushing each redone